 - Immunizations and well-baby care for infants with severe hemophilia

 - Specialized, on-site laboratory services

-The director of the Hemophilia Center, Ralph A. Gruppo, MD, has dedicated his career to caring for patients with bleeding and clotting disorders, such as hemophilia.
-Gruppo and his colleagues at the Hemophilia Center participate in many national and international research studies and develop their own research protocols.
+Our Hemophilia Treatment Center participates in many national and international research studies, and physicians on the team develop their own research protocols.
 The center can provide patients with early access to new therapies that are not widely available.

 Sophisticated Genetic Testing and Counseling